Jenson Brooksby: Playing style

 Brooksby is a defensive baseliner, who specialises in winning baseline rallies and employs a counterpunching style of play frequently.

-Brooksby’s unique playing style and shot mechanics has been called "unorthodox" by his peers.
+Brooksby’s playing style and shot mechanics has been called "unorthodox" by his peers.
 His game is built on his movement and redirection of the ball.
 He has short take backs on his groundstrokes so he can disguise his shots on both sides.
 His serve is widely considered to be his greatest weakness, despite his height.
-He also has a high rally tolerance, able to outlast and grind down his opponents in long rallies.
+He also has a rally tolerance, able to outlast and grind down his opponents in long rallies.

+Personal life

+Brooksby plays the piano.
+He started learning and playing the piano at age 9, and says it is a relaxing and fun skill to be able to read music and play his own notes.